Hashnode/hashnode-cli/README.md

 Wanted to get [Hashnode](https://hashnode.com) on your terminal?
 Ahoy! now you can.

-Here is a quick sample
+Here are some commands to tryout

 ```
 hashnode stories --hot